Shear viscosity and Stokes-Einstein violation in supercooled light and heavy water: Discussion

-Another way to describe the violation of the SE relation is to use the fractional Stokes-Einstein relation $D_\mathrm{s} \propto \left( \frac{ \eta }{ T } \right) ^ {-\zeta}$, as shown in Figs.~\ref{Ragueneau_StokesEinsteinFractionnaire_H2O} and~\ref{Ragueneau_StokesEinsteinFractionnaire} for light and heavy water, respectively.
+We test Eqs.~\ref{eq:FSE-T} and~\ref{eq:FSED-T} in Figs.~\ref{Ragueneau_StokesEinsteinFractionnaire_H2O} and~\ref{Ragueneau_StokesEinsteinFractionnaire_D2O} for light and heavy water, respectively.
 At high temperatures, the SE relation holds ($\zeta = 1$).
 At low temperatures, $\zeta$ switches from $1$ to $0.8$ (resp. $0.7$) in H$_2$O (resp.
 D$_2$O).
-The fractional Stokes-Einstein-Debye relation $\tau_{\theta} \propto \left( \frac{\eta}{T} \right)^\zeta$ holds with a constant exponent 0.9704 in H$_2$O and 0.9567 in D$_2$O on the whole temperature range for both isotopes.
+The fractional Stokes-Einstein-Debye relation Eq.~\ref{eq:FSED-T} holds with a constant exponent 0.9704 in H$_2$O and 0.9567 in D$_2$O on the whole temperature range for both isotopes.
+The experimental behavior is similar to that found in simulations.
+In a study of the ST2 water model~\cite{becker_fractional_2006}, the $\alpha$-relaxation time $\tau_\alpha$ was used as a proxy for viscosity. $D_s$ and $\tau_\theta$ were analyzed with the analogs of Eqs.~\ref{eq:FSE-T} and~\ref{eq:FSED-T}, respectively.
+Upon cooling, $\zeta$ for $D_s$ switches from $1$ to $0.7-0.8$, while $\zeta=0.9$ represents well $\tau_\theta$ at low temperature.
+In Ref.~\cite{kawasaki_spurious_2019}, $\eta$ was directly simulated instead of $\tau_\alpha$ and suggests $\zeta$ switching from $1$ to $\simeq 0.7$ for $D_s$ and $\zeta \gtrsim 0.8$ for $\tau_\theta$.